blanklob/helium/.github/CONTRIBUTING.md

 git push origin your-new-branch-name
 ```
 8. Open a pull request.
 See [GitHub's official documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for more details.
-9. Before you can merge your pull request, you must sign Shopify's [Contributor License Agreement (CLA)](https://cla.shopify.com/).

 ## Reporting a bug

-Bugs are tracked as [GitHub issues](https://github.com/younessidbakkasse/workflow/issues).
+Bugs are tracked as [GitHub issues](https://github.com/idbakkasse/helium/issues).
 Search open issues to see if someone else has reported a similar bug.
-If it's something new, [open an issue](https://github.com/younessidbakkasse/workflow/issues/new).
+If it's something new, [open an issue](https://github.com/idbakkasse/helium/issues/new).
 We'll use the issue to have a conversation about the problem you want to fix.

 When creating a new issue, please ensure the issue is clear and include additional details to help maintainers reproduce it: